iceice666/kusa.player/README.md

-> Because this author is still a student (yeah im 15),
+> Because the author is still a student ,
 > this project may not be updated very often.
 > <br>
 > Definitely not cause I'm lazy (ehe 🥲😂😅🥰😚